tc39/test262/INTERPRETING.md

 ### Test262-Defined Bindings

-The contents of the following harness files must be evaluated in the test realm's global scope prior to test execution:
+The contents of the following harness files must be evaluated in the test realm's global scope prior to test execution unless the test uses the `raw` frontmatter flag:

 1. `harness/assert.js`
 2. `harness/sta.js`